siffiejoe/lua-luaepnf/doc/readme.txt

     This function sets the name of the starting rule of the resulting LPeg grammar.

+*   `SUPPRESS( ... )`

+    Prevents the rules named as arguments from producing an AST node.

 *   `E( [msg] )`

     Creates an LPeg pattern that, when matched by LPeg, raises a parse